sunilvb/stellar-bank/README.md

 For this tutorial we will be using the test network :  https://horizon-testnet.stellar.org.
 The test network allows us to create new accounts and seed them with 10,000 Lumens(XLM) to play with.

+### Download the SDK

-Download the SDK from [Stellar.org](https://github.com/stellar/java-stellar-sdk) to your local file system
+Download the SDK from [Stellar.org](https://github.com/stellar/java-stellar-sdk) to your local file system.

-Notice that this a jar file that needs to be imported into your local Maven repo.
+Notice that this a jar file that needs to be imported into your local Maven repo before we can use it in our project as a dependency.

-### Import the jar into Maven repo
+### Import the jar into your local Maven repo

 Use the following command to import the SDK jar file into your Maven repo: